 - Collaborate with library faculty in the WSU system to ensure that the Vancouver campus needs are considered when making system-wide decisions.

 Nature of the Collections:

 The WSU Vancouver Library collects in many formats.
 Print and electronic information will coexist for the foreseeable future.
 There is a sure but steady migration from print to electronic collections where appropriate, especially in the journal literature.
 In general, only one format is collected and, when an electronic archival copy is available, the electronic format is preferred.

 In order to maximize access to information, the acquisition of duplicates and textbooks should be a very rare occurrence.

 High quality paperbound books are preferred to hardbound books.

 Gifts are added to the collection when relevant to the library's collection areas.

 Items are weeded from the collection only when necessitated by space constraints.
 Those items that have not circulated in the previous ten years are candidates for weeding.

 The Library strives to maximize buying power by collaborating with consortia and other groups like GWLA, the Orbis Cascade Alliance, the Washington State Cooperative Library Project, and other partners.

 Increasingly, active programs of library resource sharing provide access to collections that are not owned locally.
-Summit, a union catalog and borrowing service of the Orbis Cascade Alliance, efficiently provides books to WSU users from almost thirty academic libraries in Washington and Oregon.
+Summit, a union catalog and borrowing service of the Orbis Cascade Alliance, efficiently provides books to WSU users from almost forty academic libraries in Washington and Oregon.
 Interlibrary loan services increasingly deliver needed resources very quickly, often electronically to the desktop.
 Strategic library resource sharing is considered as local collecting decisions are made.
 Cooperative collection development to reduce costly duplication and expand the pool of available resources is important in all disciplines.